griddb/expimp/Specification_en.md

 -   If -l (--list) option is specified, and options other than the -d (--directory) and -f (--file) option are specified, an option argument error will occur.
 -   If the -v (--verbose) option is specified, a message will appear during processing.
 If omitted, a message will appear only when there is an error.
 -   If --containerregex option is specified, Java regular expressions can be used to specify the container names.
 See the Java "Class Pattern" for details.
+-   In specifying the --intervals option, if a start date and/or an end date are unknown, specify an extremely low value (19700101, for example) and/or an extremely high value (99991231, for example), respectively.

 <a id="format_of_container_data_file"></a>
 ## Format of container data file